 The Regional Council can assist in the coordination of activities among public and private organizations.
-First, the Council should become aware of all the related providers within the region.
-We can then work to ensure that these providers are familiar with one another.
-We can also work to promote collaboration.
+First, the Council should become aware of all the related low and moderate income housing providers within the region.
+Council staff can then work to ensure that these providers are familiar with one another and work to promote collaboration.
 Efforts can be made to seek input from these entities as well as to possibly leverage funding in order to consider larger scale projects that would benefit the region as a whole.